gjmcn/zap/docs/contents-md/joins.md

 #### `semiJoin`, `antiJoin`{#semi-join}

-`semiJoin` returns the elements of the first iterable that match an element of the second iterable. `antiJoin` returns the elements of the first iterable that do not match any elements in the second iterable.
+`semiJoin` yields elements of the first iterable that match an element of the second iterable. `antiJoin` yields elements of the first iterable that _do not_ match any elements of the second iterable.

-While `semiJoin` and `antiJoin` only return the elements from one iterable, they behave like other joins for consistency: they return a generator that yields arrays (each array containing a single object in this case).
+While `semiJoin` and `antiJoin` only return the elements from one iterable, they behave like other joins for consistency: they return a generator that yields arrays (each array containing a single object/array in this case).

 ```
 EXAMPLE